 While 2017 graduates will not necessarily have a huge range of opportunities, they do know that they are more in demand, and they do know where they want to work – maybe not by the specific company but at least by the overall environment.

 A recent survey taken by the National Society of High School Scholars delved into the preferences and forecasts of its members, asking some pretty substantive questions and getting some very interesting, sometimes very unusual, responses.

 This organization is an invitation-only one that admits high school students based upon their academic records and recommendations from their teachers.

 Once accepted, they are members for life and they are “followed” as they continue through college and into their first career positions.
 The survey asked more general questions related to the types of organizations and environments students found most appealing and then asked the student to name up to three specific companies for which they would like to work.

 Here are their responses.

-Most students stated that they prefer looking at specific companies’ websites, in order to gain information about the organizations’ missions, goals, career opportunities, and potential for advancement and skill building.
+Most students stated that they prefer looking at specific companies’ websites, to gain information about the organizations’ missions, goals, career opportunities, and potential for advancement and skill-building.

 It is important as well for this generation to be proud of where they work rather than the figure on their paychecks.

 Interestingly, a majority of respondents stated they would not be using LinkedIn for career exploration (only 25% said they would use it), an indication that perhaps this site may be better suited for individuals who are already in established careers and who may be looking to make a change.